Views | Walking in Hyderabad3 min read . Updated: 27 Aug 2012, 05:07 PM IST

 Following a talk by Martin Kohler, a photographer and urbanist, on his project: Urban Walks, I was determined to find a place to walk in Hyderabad.
 Kohler is on a quest to capture cityscapes and spaces walking from one end of a city to another in a somewhat straight line.
 Having walked cities like London, Istanbul, Seoul, Sao Paolo, Las Vegas, etc., he was in town to walk in Hyderabad.
 His walks culminate into slideshows of his photographs that allow you to, for instance, traverse London in 10 minutes.

 His main observation about walking in Hyderabad was that nobody uses the footpaths to walk.
-Rather people walk at the fringes of the roads and the pedestrian pathways appear to have evolved into places to sell tea, goods, fruit and vegetables, furniture, plants, carpets, curtains, among others, and even to build stoves for making haleem during Ramzaan.
-And that where there is no commercial activity on pathways, the pathways are of differing heights, have holes dropping down into drainage systems or trash heaps making it all impossible and dangerous to use the pathways for walking.
+Rather people walk at the fringes of the roads and the pedestrian pathways appear to have evolved into places to sell tea, goods, fruits and vegetables, furniture, plants, carpets, curtains, etc. and even to build stoves for making haleem during Ramzaan.
+And that where there is not commercial activity on pathways, the pathways are of differing heights, have holes dropping down into drainage systems or trash heaps making it all impossible and dangerous to use the pathways for walking.

 His observations were bang on with my initial attempts at early morning walks on the streets of Banjara Hills.
 While traffic was minimal, the footpaths were treacherous and the focus was on avoiding injury rather than to let the mind chase after epiphanies or unclog the dammed trains of thought interrupted by yet another bit of breaking news or a tweet from trendy tracker.